globusonline/globus-integration-examples/docs/django.rst

        </Files>
    </Directory>

+The `WSGI*` directives are supported by Apache mod_wsgi module.
+On Debian-based systems the module is provided by `libapache2-mod-wsgi-py3` package.
 After restarting the Apache server, the application should be accessible at https://example.com/<prefix>.

 .. image:: django-images/psa.png
    :width: 75%